action-jay/potion-crafting-gathering/README.md

+**if you found this, you're looking at the original module.
+Refer to https://foundryvtt.com/packages/potion-crafting-and-gathering for the one officially adopted and maintained by TheRipper93**

 This contains compendium db files and roll tables for gathering materials and crafting items using an Herbalism, Alchemist, and Poisoner kits

 Manifest file to install automatically in Foundry: https://github.com/action-jay/potion-crafting-gathering/releases/latest/download/module.json